Policy Constraints

 Group ID: org.sonatype.nexus Artifact ID: nexus-indexer Version: 1.0 Extension: jar Classifier: sources Group ID: org.sonatype* Artifact ID: nexus-indexer Version: 1.* Extension: * Classifier:

-A-Name: A-Name is short for Authoritative Name, an identifier created by Sonatype to identify components agnostic of the repository format.
+a-Name: a-Name is short for Authoritative Name, an identifier created by Sonatype to identify components agnostic of the repository format.
 You fill in a Name, Qualifier, and Version, for example:

 Name: log4net Qualifier: Framework 3.5 Version: 2.0.5 Name: log4net Qualifier: Version: 1.*